 If you close the SSO configuration page and then find an issue when attempting to sign in, there is a risk that you and your colleagues may be locked out until you get assistance from Staffbase Support.

-Please leave the configuration page open in the background while you test in the new window.
+Please leave the configuration page in the background while testing in the new window.

 If the configuration is working correctly, you are prompted to authenticate with SSO.